WikiWatershed/model-my-watershed/doc/arch/adr-006-geoprocessing-multioperation.md

 This change is not limited to the geoprocessing service, so MMW will have to be updated accordingly.

+When running the new operation, we will get a list of lists of sets of results.
+These should be cached independently with the right keys, so when compiling a list of operations to perform we can check if the results are cached or not.
+This may require some rearchitecting of where the caching happens.
+In its current spot in [`geoprocessing.py`][github 14], it checks to see if the entire operation is cached or not.
+This will need to be changed to support checking sub-operation caches for every shape, and only execute those that haven't been cached.

+The workflow for the above may look something like:

+  1. `[django]` Receive request, start Celery job
+  2. `[celery]` Enumerate all the shapes and operations needed for a subbasin MapShed run
+  3. `[celery]` Check the cache for their keys, and make a list of all that are not available.
+Invoke geoprocessing.
+  4. `[geoprocessing]` Execute the new multi-operation geoprocessing for the ones not available
+  5. `[celery]` Once the results come back, cache them with the right key
+  6. `[celery]` Get all results out of the cache and return

 The underlying wisdom seems to be that in order to gain efficiency, we must move more of the execution logic from Python to Scala.
 This efficiency could come at a loss of flexibility that we have had so far, but can be avoided with